 Composition – Making sure the composition of the photos you take give the artwork all the focus is an obvious thing to want to achieve but again this is something we see as not done well.
 We’ll be looking at whether the artwork is the only thing in the shot, and that it’s clear what the artwork is.
 We’ll let you know if it’s not centered or if you can crop closer to the piece to make sure you’re allowing the judges the best view of your work.

 Length – Again we’re looking for it to be the right length to get your ideas across succinctly, so just like your artist statement try to keep this punchy and to the point.
 These should be much shorter than your statement,

 Content – Your artwork commentaries should relate back to the ideas you presented in your statement but offer more details about the specific artwork they accompany.
 We’re looking for further information on the making process of this specific piece and what particular ideas you are exploring.
 Again try to work with a simple structure, one could be you talk about 2-3 specific ideas you are exploring in the piece, the making process and then relate this back to your wider practice.

 Grammar and punctuation – this is the same as with the artist statement, use good grammar and punctuation to help the flow of your text and keep the language simple.

 On top of the above we also have an extra comments section where if there is any other feedback that we feel would help you in supporting your practice we’ll add it in here.

 We hope these pointers will not only support you with applications to prizes but also across a range of opportunities and help you with viewing what you present objectively so you can take control of your own development.

-If you would like to receive the feedback on your entry, you MUST ENTER BEFORE THE 26 NOVEMBER 2017, and reply to the entry confirmation email that we send you once we have confirmed your submission is correct.
+If you would like to receive the feedback on your entry, you MUST ENTER BEFORE THE 25 NOVEMBER 2018, and tick the box for feedback when you enter.

 If you have any questions you can always email us at firstname.lastname@example.org!